winglang/playground/apps/tour/src/tutorials/resource/bucket/04-tutorial.md

 });
 ```

-Now, when a file is deleted from `origin`, it is also deleted from `backup`
+Now, when a file is deleted from `origin`, it is also deleted from `backup`.